I did a dive course last month on Koh Tao. It's a small island in the Gulf of Thailand and is renowned for it's scuba diving and nearby reefs.

 One of the small bays on Koh Tao

-Hope that gives you an idea of what it's like! :) about 8 years ago
+Hope that gives you an idea of what it's like! :) over 8 years ago